AndreaSainz/FinalProject/README.md

 ```

 ## Installation
-For the correct operation of the coursework follow the following steps.
+For the correct operation of the code follow the following steps.

 #### Copy the repository
 Clone the repository to your local machine using :